wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(hashindex.read(&1, |_, v| *v).unwrap(), 0);
 ```

-An [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) is implemented for [HashIndex](#HashIndex), because derived references can survive as long as the associated `ebr::Barrier` lives.
+An [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) is implemented for [HashIndex](#HashIndex), because any derived references can survive as long as the associated `ebr::Barrier` lives.

 ```rust
 use scc::ebr::Barrier;